 Research Program 1

-Identification of Space Objects and Preservation of the Space Environment
+Tracking, Characterising and Identifying Objects in Orbit, and Preservation of the Space Environment

 This program is developing solutions for reliable and accurate observation and tracking of space objects, better monitoring and cataloguing of space debris, orbit conjunction analysis and collision mitigation and includes the sub programs “Active tracking for Low Earth Orbit” (LEO), “Debris Characterisation and Object Database” and “Geostationary Object (GEO) Tracking and High Precision Orbit Determination”.